GregHilston/ghilston-python-cookiecutter/README.md

 ### Removing A Package

-- When one removes a package from Poetry using `$ poetry remove [package-name]` the package is removed from the `pyproject.toml` but it is not uninstalled from the virtuale environment.
+- When one removes a package from Poetry using `$ poetry remove [package-name]` the package is removed from the `pyproject.toml` but it is not uninstalled from the virtual environment.
 As described in [this github comment](https://github.com/python-poetry/poetry/issues/648#issuecomment-461149012) one can run `$ poetry shell` followed by `exit` to see where the virtual environment lives, then blow away said virtual environment's directory and then ask Poetry to reinstall all the dependencies using `$ poetry install`.
 This will resolve in your virtual environment no longer having said removed packaged.

 ### Upgrading Pip

-Using this [Github issue]() as a guide, we can upgrade pip by running
+Using this [Github issue](https://github.com/python-poetry/poetry/issues/1651) as a guide, we can upgrade pip by running

 ```
 $ poetry shell